These chocolate shortbread cookies bring a delicious chocolatey twist to classic buttery shortbread.

 - Icing Sugar: This adds softness to the cookie (also called powdered sugar.)

-🥣 Making the Cookie Dough
+Making the Shortbread Cookie Dough

 Chocolate shortbread cookies are easier to make than you might think!